chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``stencil order`` is set to 3 as this is the highest order we can use for this case, and it won't lead to Runge instability.

 * The ``refine mesh inside radius factor`` is set to 0.8.
-This will create a mesh refinement around the particle that avoids having hanging nodes used in the calculation and help ensure a small enough mesh around the particle.
+This creates a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure a small enough mesh around the particle.

 * The ``refine mesh outside radius factor`` is set to 1.3.
 This will create a mesh refinement around the particle that avoids having hanging nodes used in the calculation and help ensure a small enough mesh around the particle.